210 North Sixth Street,

 1 person favorited this theater

-Designed by architect Ramsey in the Louis Sullivan tradition, five panels with sgraffito on them were placed vertically along the upper front above the marquee, and a panel bearing the name ‘Rivoli’ stood horizontally above the marquee.
+Designed by architect Charles K. Ramsey in the Louis Sullivan tradition, five panels with sgraffito on them were placed vertically along the upper front above the marquee, and a panel bearing the name ‘Rivoli’ stood horizontally above the marquee.
 These panels made the theatre a distinctive building.

 Sgraffito is a process unique to twentieth-crentury St. Louis.
 ‘Sgrafitto’ means scratched, but that’s not actually how the process works.
 Two forms of colored plaster are placed over each other; the colors usually contrast.
 The upper layer is cut into a pattern so that the bottom layer shows through.

 The Rivoli’s sgrafitto had intricate patterns cut by skilled craftsmen.
 When the building was torn down, salvagers saved the sgrafitto panels first.

 The Rivoli’s name changed to the Towne Theatre around 1970.
 As the Towne Theatre it started showing first run movies and then X-rated films in its later years.

 Despite pleas from the theater’s owners to save this historic building, the theater was razed in 1983 to make way for the Broadway Tower after being declared a landmark.

 Just login to your account and subscribe to this theater